Updated: June 2017.

 A Free Market State?

 On the face of it, Singapore is a capitalist’s dream come true.
-The World Bank rates it as the best country in the world in which to do business.
+The World Bank rates it as one of the best countries in the world in which to do business (ranked second, behind New Zealand, in 2017).
 It’s also been named the ‘most globalized’ and least corrupt country (in the latter it ties for first place with Denmark and New Zealand.)
 It’s also the third most competitive country, the second most transparent, it has the least restrictive laws about employing skilled foreigners, and the world’s third most motivated workforce.
 (You can find these superlatives, among others, on the Singapore government website, where all claims are scrupulously documented.)

 All of these accolades might lead a free marketeer to conclude that Singapore must be adhering to that favorite dictum of American conservatives that ‘the government which governs least governs best.*’ Singapore can justifiably be accused of all manner of things, but governing lightly is not one of them, certainly where the lives of its individual (as opposed to corporate) citizens are concerned.
 Singaporeans are required to contribute a portion of each paycheck to a health savings account, each child receives an annual education subsidy deposited into a so-called ‘ Edusave’ account, saving for retirement in publicly managed accounts is mandatory, and the government has a central role in the housing market.